 TEDx Talk: Why Culture is the Key to Climate Change

 21st March 2018

 Creative Carbon Scotland's Green Arts Project Manager Catriona Patterson was invited to present a TEDx talk at the TEDxUniversityofStrathclyde on February 17 2018.
-We're sharing her talk below for World Poetry Day 2018, we'll share the video once it is available.
+We're sharing her talk below for World Poetry Day 2018.

 Shall I compare thee to a summer’s day?
 Thou art more lovely and more temperate: Rough winds do shake the darling buds of May, And summer’s lease hath all too short a date